-Here we calculate correlations during the period of overlap in 200 year steps, determining significance for each pair of 5 ensemble members while accounting for autocorrelation. geoChronR includes four built-in approaches to estimate the significance of correlations (section 3.1).
-Here we examine the correlation results as histograms, with color shading to highlight significance, for each of the three methods that include a correction for autocorrelation (figure 4).
-The r-values are the same for all the results, only the assessment of significance changes.
-The two timeseries exhibit consistently negative correlations, although NA% of the ensemble members are positive.
-In this example, the isopersistent approach finds the most significant

-10 correlations, with NA% significant ensemble members, and 0.8% remain significant after adjusting false discoveries.
-In this instance, the isospectral approach is more conservative, with only NA% significant members, none of which remain significant with FDR.
+Here, we calculate correlations during the period of overlap in 200-year steps, determining significance for each pair of ensemble members while accounting for autocorrelation. geoChronR includes four built-in approaches to estimate the significance of correlations (Sect.
+3.1).
+Here, we examine the correlation results as histograms, with color shading to highlight significance, for each of the three methods that include a correction for autocorrelation (Fig. 4).
+The r values are the same for all the results; only the assessment of significance changes.
+The two time series exhibit consistently negative correlations, although 30.8 % of the ensemble members are positive.
+In this example, the isopersistent approach finds the most significant correlations, with 7.8 % significant ensemble members, and 0.8 % remain significant after adjusting for false discoveries.
+In this instance, the isospectral approach is more conservative, with only 0.7 % significant members, none of which remain significant with FDR.
 Lastly, the effective sample size approach of Dawdy and Matalas (1964) is most conservative, finding no significant correlations.

-As mentioned above, there are many reasons to believe that there are teleconnections that link Greenland temperatures to the 15 dynamic monsoon circulation in Asia, especially during abrupt climate changes during glacial periods (e.g. Liu et al., 2013; Duan et al., 2016; Zhang et al., 2019).
-Furthermore, this question has been deeply investigated with large compilations of speleothem data (Corrick et al., 2020), and improved ice core chronologies (e.g. Andersen et al., 2006; Wolff et al., 2010).
+As mentioned above, there are many reasons to believe that there are teleconnections that link Greenland temperatures to the dynamic monsoon circulation in Asia, especially during abrupt climate changes during glacial periods (e.g., Liu et al., 2013; Duan et al., 2016; Zhang et al., 2019).
+Furthermore, this question has been deeply investigated with large compilations of speleothem data (Corrick et al., 2020) and improved ice-core chronologies (e.g., Andersen et al., 2006; Wolff et al., 2010).
 Yet this simple correlation exercise does not affirm such a link, and we offer several reason why this may be the case.

 Figure 4.
-Distribution of age-uncertain correlation between Hulu Cave speleothem and GISP2 ice core δ^{18} O. Significant (insignificant) correlations shown in green (gray).
-Correlations that remain significant after adjusting for False Discovery Rate (FDR) shown in orange.
-Quantiles of the distribution shown in vertical red lines.
+Distribution of age-uncertain correlation between Hulu Cave speleothem and GISP2 ice core δ^{18} O. Significant (insignificant) correlations are shown in green (gray).
+Correlations that remain significant after adjusting for false discovery rate (FDR) are shown in orange.
+Quantiles of the distribution are indicated by vertical red lines.